lybird300/lybird300.github.io/_posts/2015-06-26-work-with-cluster.md

 A funny story is that I used to open another session (tab) in Mobex because once I started eclipse the command prompt was blocked and I couldn't do anything else on the same screen.
 Then Marcin, our Admin told me I can actually run command in the background by appending a & at the end of the command line.
 The & operator puts command in the background and free up your terminal.
 The command which runs in background is called a job.
 You can type other command while background command is running.
 The syntax is:
 <pre><code>command & (e.g., eclipse &)</code></pre>

+<h2>Use the screen command</h2>
+screen is a full-screen window manager that multiplexes a physical terminal between several processes (typically interactive shells).
+Everything you type is sent to the program running in the current window.
+The only exception to this is the one keystroke that is used to initiate a command to the window manager.
+By default, each command begins with a control-a (abbreviated C-a from now on), and is followed by one other keystroke.
+The standard way to create a new window is to type "C-a c".
+This creates a new window running a shell and switches to that window immediately, regardless of the state of the process running in the current window.

 <h2>Monitor job conditions</h2>
 The qstat command provides the status of all jobs and queues in the cluster.
 Below are some useful options: